Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Unhinged, grotesque, perverted – traits of a monster.

-*Symmetry Stranger pripomni, da se Julije bojim, ker je nekaj, kar preži pod vso mojo formalnostjo.
-Ona je nekaj izrojenega – bitje, ki je dihalo nezemeljski zrak in strmelo predolgo v sonce.*
+*Symmetry Stranger claims that I am afraid of Julija because she is something that lurks underneath my formality.
+She is something degenerate – a creature that was breathing unearthly air and stared too long into the sun.*

-Moj odgovor: “Painful.
+My reply: “Painful.
 But you gather what I am from all that was written with cold, inhuman indifference.
 The pain you are inflicting on me is similar to the pain I knew in the old days.
 It feels almost like a sedative.
 Why?”

-*Symmetry Stranger odvrne, da zato ker je ta bolečina čista in taka kot sama Rdeča trdnjava: četudi je ravnodušna, razkrije hibe.
-Moji polomljenosti postavi ogledalo.*
+*Symmetry Stranger: “Because that pain is pure and not unlike the Red Fortress.
+Even though it is cold, it reveals your defects.”*

 **52**

-In regard to your fourth attack: it was Julija’s impulsiveness that brought me to you.
+In regard to your fourth attack: it was Julija’s impulsiveness that has brought me to you.
 I was merely trying to salvage the situation by picking up the pieces and giving her outburst a form; everything spiraled out of control then.
 Oh Julija, what have you done?
 Our private space is beign invaded by this machine.
 The meadows on the outskirts – trampled, the garden, our garden – in ruins.
 This ... *thing* ... is now camping on the lake shore.
 Something that was during last summer unimaginable is now our new reality.
 Last summer was different ...

 *Symmetry Stranger odvrne, da čaka na Julijino neobrzdanost, da mu bo odprla pot v Jezerno utrdbo.
 Pravi, da se trudim zaman, ko posledice njegove invazije skušam zajeziti s starimi rituali, obnovitvenimi deli, opravičili in besednimi daritvami.*